PTSD: National Center for PTSD

 "Getting better" means different things for different people.
 There are many different treatment options for PTSD.
 For many people, these treatments can get rid of symptoms altogether.
 Others find they have fewer symptoms or feel that their symptoms are less intense.
 Your symptoms don't have to interfere with your everyday activities, work, and relationships.

-What treatments are available?There are two main types of treatment, psychotherapy (sometimes called counseling or talk therapy) and medication.
+Both trauma-focused psychotherapy (sometimes called counseling or talk therapy) and medication are proven to treat PTSD.
 Sometimes people combine psychotherapy and medication.

 - Cognitive Processing Therapy (CPT) where you learn skills to understand how trauma changed your thoughts and feelings.
 Changing how you think about the trauma can change how you feel.